mustafa-moh/chatbot-v2/README.md

 ## Deployment
-There are two deployment options: a standalone deployment, suitable for small environments like development and staging, and a high-availability deployment, which should be used for production.
+There are two deployment options:
+- **Standalone deployment:** suitable for small environments like development and staging.
+- **High-availability deployment:** which should be used for production.

 ### Standalone Deployment
 1. Navigate to `deployment/standalone`